fosterv2/online_grocery_shopping_front_end/README.md

 # NotSoFresh Online Grocery Shopping App

-A mock online grocery shopping application (in no way inspired by Amazon Fresh).
+The front-end of a mock online grocery shopping application (in no way inspired by Amazon Fresh).
-- A user can login to the app with some user information that gets stored to the database
-- A user can look at all of the grocery items from the backend database and choose which ones to "buy"
-- A user can add and remove items to their cart and then "pay" for their order

 [Link to Backend Repo](https://github.com/fosterv2/online-grocery-shopping-backend)

 ## Getting Started